ronaldoussoren/pyobjc/docs/api/module-objc.rst

    ================================================== =================================== =========================================
    *property*                                         Getter for a basic property.
    -------------------------------------------------- ----------------------------------- -----------------------------------------
-   is\ *Property*                                     Likewise, for a boolean             PyObjC won't automaticly set the
+   is\ *Property*                                     Likewise, for a boolean             PyObjC won't automatically set the
                                                       property.                           correct property type, use
                                                                                           :func:`typeAccessor` instead of
                                                                                           :func:`accessor`.